Synchronization in rotating supersolids: Theoretical description

 with $\Psi(\mathbf{r}, t)$ being the condensate wave function.
 The last term of $\mathcal{L}_{\mathrm{GP}}$ represents the Lee-Huang-Yang correction describing quantum fluctuations \cite{Lee1957eae,Lima2011qfi}, with coefficient $\gamma_{\mathrm{QF}}=\frac{128 \hbar^2}{3 m} \sqrt{a_{\mathrm{s}}^5} \operatorname{Re}\left\{\mathcal{Q}_5\left(\epsilon_{\mathrm{dd}}\right)\right\}$, where $\mathcal{Q}_5\left(\varepsilon_{\mathrm{dd}}\right)=\int_0^1 d u\left(1-\varepsilon_{\mathrm{dd}}+3 u^2 \varepsilon_{\mathrm{dd}}\right)^{5 / 2}$.
 This term is necessary for the stabilization of the supersolid state against collapse \cite{Bisset2016gsp}.

 In Eq.\,\eqref{epge} the parameters $\alpha$ and $\gamma$ determine the type of evolution.
 Imaginary time evolution $\left\{\alpha=0, \gamma = 1\right\}$ is used to find the ground state of the system.
 Real-time evolution corresponding to $\left\{\alpha=1, \gamma = 0\right\}$ is used in the study of synchronization dynamics in Figs.\,\ref{fig:fig1}, \ref{fig:fig2}, and \ref{fig:fig3}.
-Complex-time evolution with $\left\{\alpha=1, \gamma \neq 0\right\}$ captures the dynamics under dissipation, accelerating the nucleation process\,\cite{Poli2023gir}, and providing a closer match to the experimental results shown in Fig.\,\ref{fig:fig4}.
-However, accounting for dissipation through a single constant parameter $\gamma$ is a simplified approach, whereas in experiments the situation is more complicated, e.\,g.\,the spatial dependence of the thermal cloud \cite{blakie2008dynamics}.
+Complex-time evolution with $\left\{\alpha=1, \gamma \neq 0\right\}$ has become a toy model for thermal dissipation that qualitatively captures very well the vortex dynamics, accelerating the nucleation process\,\cite{Pitaevskii1959pto,Choi1998pdi,Makoto2002vlf,Penckwitt2002nga,proukakis2024scs}.
+This approach provides a closer match to the experimental results shown in Fig.\,\ref{fig:fig4}.
+In practice, this technique can be interpreted as an hybrid of real-time and imaginary-time evolution.
+At each time step, the system undergoes real-time evolution in response to external perturbations, while simultaneously relaxing toward the stationary state under those conditions through imaginary-time.
+However, accounting for dissipation through a single constant parameter $\gamma$ is a simplified approach, whereas in experiments the situation is more complicated, e.\,g.\,the spatial dependence of the thermal cloud \cite{Blakie2008das}.
 Indeed, the observed dynamics are typically faster than the one in the simulation, and may call for more sophisticated finite temperature theories to reconcile this difference \cite{proukakis2024scs}.

 It is important to compare the results of the real-time evolution with the actual ground-state, towards which the system is expected to evolve.
 We calculate the ground state in the rotating frame.
 The effective Hamiltonian in this frame includes a term $-\Omega \hat{L}_z$ in Eq.\,\eqref{epge-op}, where $\hat{L}_z=x\hat{p}_y - y\hat{p}_x$ is the angular momentum operator.
 We use this approach to generate Fig.\,\ref{fig:fig5}(b).